poznas/flp-to-dawproject/README.md

 # FL Studio to Cubase Migration Tool

 A Python-based tool for transferring audio arrangements from FL Studio to Cubase using the open DAWproject format as an intermediate step.
+Project created as a mean to quickly export a lot of `.flp`, projects with multiple recorded & trimmed clips, into Cubase, where I can enjoy ARA support while doing further vocal surgery.

 ## Features
 - Exports FL Studio audio clips while preserving: